multimodalAI/multimodal-ai-hugo-group/content/authors/amanda-brock-ukomain/_index.md

 superuser: false

 # Order that this section appears on the page.
-weight: 17
+weight: 4

 # Role/position
-role: CEO at OpenUK
+role: CEO, OpenUK

 # Organizations/Affiliations
 organizations: